MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/optimize-sql-data-access.md

 ### Default constraint value

-Business Central sets default constraints on fields in a tables.
+[!INCLUDE[prod_short](../developer/includes/prod_short.md)] sets default constraints on fields in a tables.
 The following table list the values used for default constraints for the different data types:

 |Data type|value|
 |---------|-------|